 Thursday - First draft due.
 Peer edit papers.
-Final draft will be due on Monday
+Final draft will be due on Friday.
+Article of the week.

 Friday - .Hand in final drafts.
 Begin A Raisin in the Sun unit.
 DO NOW on ultimate goal for life.
 Read "Harlem" by Langston Hughes.
 Reading questions with a partner.
 Discuss.
 Exit slip on a prediction for the book.

 Monday - DO NOW on essential question from "By the Waters of Babylon."
 Share out and discuss.
 Fukishima/Chernobyl connection video.
 Begin reading and annotating.